 ALSO READKerala CM expresses happiness over release of Vatican Priest Fr.
 Tom Uzhunnalil Vatican priest thanks Indian Govt. for rescuing him Father Tom Uzhunnalil reaches Vatican, confirms Sushma Swaraj Sparing no effort to trace Kerala priest kdnapped by IS:Swaraj Vatican Priest Fr.
 Tom Uzhunnalil, abducted from Yemen, released after 18 months

+India today said no ransom was paid for the release of Keralite priest Father Tom Uzhunnalil from the captivity of Islamic State militants in Yemen and that "extremely complicated" diplomatic efforts were undertaken to secure his freedom.
 The Catholic priest from Kerala was rescued in Yemen yesterday, over 18 months after he was abducted by Islamic State terrorists on March 6, 2016 during a deadly attack on a care home in the port city of Aden in the war-ravaged country.
 At least 15 people at the old-age home were killed in the attack.
 External Affairs Minister Sushma Swaraj thanked Oman and Yemen for the release of the priest.
 "India thanks Oman.
 India thanks Yemen," she said.
 Swaraj also said that Father Uzhunnalil spoke to her from Vatican and profusely thanked the Government of India, especially the prime minister for efforts to rescue him.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)